Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Discussions

 Second, we exclusively evaluate GLU architectures as implemented in Llama-3.2.
 The observed capacity dichotomy and the $2.4\times$ equilibrium point may not generalize to other architectural families (e.g., Mistral, Qwen, Gemma) or to MLP variants without gating mechanisms \cite{guo_dependency-aware_2024, shazeer_glu_2020}.

-Third, we employ only the MAW (Maximum Absolute Weight) method for neuron selection, having empirically validated its superiority over VOW and PON.
-However, we do not explore other potentially relevant criteria---such as gradient-based importance, second-order methods, or more sophisticated importance scoring techniques---that could reveal different trade-offs \cite{ai_nirvana_2025}.
-It is critical to emphasize that our main findings, particularly the dichotomy between fragile and robust capabilities and the truthfulness paradox, are specific to the MAW criterion.
-As demonstrated in our preliminary experiments (Appendix \ref{sec:mawjustification}), alternative methods like VOW or PON lead to catastrophic performance collapse even at minimal pruning levels.
-Therefore, these patterns should not be generalized to width pruning as a whole, but specifically to width pruning using MAW selection.
+Third, we employ only the PPM (Peak-to-Peak Magnitude) method for neuron selection, having empirically validated its superiority over VOW, PON and L2.
+However, we do not explore other potentially relevant criteria---such as gradient-based importance, second-order methods, or activation-aware techniques---that could reveal different trade-offs \cite{ai_nirvana_2025}.
+It is critical to emphasize that our main findings, particularly the dichotomy between fragile and robust capabilities and the inverse MMLU–TruthfulQA-MC2, are specific to the PPM criterion.
+As demonstrated in our preliminary experiments (Appendix \ref{sec:ppmjustification}), alternative methods like VOW, PON and L2 lead to catastrophic performance collapse even at minimal pruning levels.
+Therefore, these patterns should not be generalized to width pruning as a whole, but specifically to width pruning using PPM selection.

 The experimental scope also presents additional limitations.
 The main results (Section \ref{sec:Results}) focus on base models without instruction tuning, with analysis of instruct models deferred to Appendix \ref{sec:analysisinstruct}.
 Since instruction tuning substantially alters the distribution of knowledge in the weights, we cannot confirm that the observed patterns persist in models fine-tuned for instruction following.
 Furthermore, we do not explore post-pruning recovery strategies through additional fine-tuning, which could potentially mitigate the degradation of fragile capabilities such as GSM8K \cite{muralidharan_compact_2024}.
 We also do not conduct controlled comparisons with alternative compression techniques---such as quantization (reducing numerical precision) or knowledge distillation (transferring to smaller architectures)---which might offer different trade-offs between efficiency and capabilities.
 Finally, we apply uniform pruning across all model layers and do not investigate whether layer-selective pruning (preserving specific early or late layers) or non-uniform pruning could improve the balance of capabilities \cite{sharma_truth_2023}.